Mary Craig Ministries

 "Enlightenment philosophers [such as John Locke] chose a short history of scientific predecessors — Galileo, Boyle, and Newton principally — as the guides and guarantors of their applications of the singular concept of Nature and Natural Law to every physical and social field of the day. ...
 Monboddo and Samuel Clarke resisted elements of Newton's work, but eventually rationalized it to conform with their strong religious views of nature."
 Wikipedia article on Isaac Newton.

-Jonathan Edwards 1703-1758: "Jonathan Edwards (October 5, 1703 – March 22, 1758), was a preacher, theologian, and missionary to Native Americans.
+Jonathan Edwards 1703-1758: "Jonathan Edwards (October 5, 1703 – March 22, 1758), was a [Protestant Christian] preacher, theologian, and missionary to Native Americans.
 Edwards "is widely acknowledged to be America's most important and original philosophical theologian," and one of America's greatest intellectuals."
-He railed against John Locke whom he called an "atheist" for his lack of orthodox views on salvation and the Trinity, though Locke actually agreed with some key orthodox Christian doctrines, such as the full inspiration of scripture, salvation through Jesus Christ alone (but with the Unitarianish view that in Christ's redemption, "all men" are saved) and the resurrection of Christ.
+He greatly influenced the developing colonies, nation and many of the founding fathers.
+The preaching and teaching of the gospel of Jesus Christ was his central focus.
+He railed against John Locke whom he called an "atheist" for his lack of orthodox views on salvation and the Trinity, though Locke actually agreed with some key orthodox Christian doctrines, such as the full inspiration of scripture, salvation through Jesus Christ alone (but with the Unitarianish view that in Christ's redemption, "all men" are saved vs Edwards' view that only the elect of God are saved) and the resurrection of Christ.
 (See John Locke's treatise, The Reasonableness of Christianity, As Delivered In the Scriptures and his defense against Jonathan Edward's writings against him.)

 George Whitefield 1714-1770: George Whitefield (December 16, 1714 – September 30, 1770) was an Anglican/Methodist itinerant priest and preacher "who helped spread the Great Awakening in Great Britain and, especially, in the British North American colonies."
 "Known for his unorthodox ministry of itinerant open-air preaching" across New England and Georgia.
-Tens of thousands from across the colonies and beyond along with some of the Founding Fathers would come to hear Whitefield preach the truths of the Bible in the open fields.
-Benjamin Franklin heard him often though he did not believe as Whitefield did, and was a close friend.
+Tens of thousands from across the colonies and beyond along with some of the founding fathers would come to hear Whitefield preach the gospel of Christ and the truths of the Bible in the open fields.
+Benjamin Franklin, a close friend of Whitefield, heard him often though he did not believe as Whitefield did.

 First Great Awakening 1730s: "The First Great Awakening began in the 1730s. ...
-Leaders of the Awakening such as Jonathan Edwards and George Whitefield had little interest in merely engaging parishioners' minds; they wanted far more to elicit an emotional response from their audience, one which might yield the workings and evidence of saving grace. ...
-Edwards, for instance, continued to preach an ardent and intellectual vision of Calvinism — his sermons contained "[both] transparent emotion, heartfelt sincerity,...[and] inexorable logic," which along with a sustained theme, could create quite the "cumulative impact."[2]"
+Leaders of the Awakening such as Jonathan Edwards and George Whitefield had little interest in merely engaging parishioners' minds; they wanted far more to elicit an emotional response [to the preaching of Christ] from their audience, one which might yield the workings and evidence of saving grace. ...
+Edwards, for instance, continued to preach an ardent and intellectual vision of Calvinism — his sermons contained "[both] transparent emotion, heartfelt sincerity,...[and] inexorable logic," which along with a sustained theme, could create quite the "cumulative impact."[2]" Edwards in fact believed that only the Holy Spirit could affect the work of salvation in sinners, that emotions were incidental to God's work of salvation.

 "Joseph Tracy, the minister and historian who gave this religious phenomenon its name in his influential 1842 book The Great Awakening, saw the First Great Awakening as a precursor to the American Revolution.